mrparker909/extractPGRS/README.md

 ```
 - dplyr
 - magrittr
+- pracma
 - stringr
 - rvest
 ```

-   Note 1: the file "RlibPath.txt" is used to specify the location to which the libraries are installed, and can be deleted if the libraries are installed at .libPaths()[1].
+   Note 1: the file "RlibPath.txt" can be used to specify the location to which the libraries are installed, and can be deleted if the libraries are installed at .libPaths()[1].
 This is to allow running the script on a remote cluster without library path write permissions.

    Note 2: the packages "stringr" and "rvest" are used for web scraping to automate downloading of the GeneAtlas files, and are not necessary if you will be manually downloading the files.